blertkadolli-a11y/competitor-pulse/PRE_LAUNCH_CHECKLIST.md

 # 🚀 Pre-Launch Checklist

-Complete these steps before launching your CompetitorPulse app to production.
+Complete these steps before launching your SpectraTrack app to production.

 ## ✅ Required Configuration